 What if the parent had encountered a significant material change in circumstances from the time of the agreement when perhaps the children were very young, until a decade later when they enter college?
 Would such a material change in circumstances allow the parent to negate their previous agreement, or would they still be on the hook regardless?
 These, and other questions, will likely have to be settled on a case-by-case process through the judicial system over the next several years.

-If you have a question about a divorce, child support, or payment of college tuition in a divorce setting, call the Birmingham divorce attorneys at the Birmingham legal team of Parkman & White, LLC for assistance with your family law question.
+If you have a question about a divorce, child support, or payment of college tuition in a divorce setting, call the Birmingham divorce attorneys at the Birmingham legal team of Parkman White, LLP for assistance with your family law question.